Why You Should Not Keep Backyard Chickens

 I love keeping chickens and to me they are more than worth any work they give me.
 Please make sure the same is true with you before you order some cute, fluffy chicks.

-4 Responses to “Why You Should Not Keep Backyard Chickens”
+29 thoughts on “Why You Should Not Keep Backyard Chickens

 I’m also battling the lice thing currently.
 Crossing my fingers that I have it licked!